 Clefting is something that is quite obvious at birth.
 That makes diagnosing a cleft lip and palate easier than other types of birth defects.
 Often, it can even be diagnosed through ultrasound before the baby is born.
 This is important because there are times when a cleft lip and palate may be indicators of other abnormalities.

-Treatment for Cleft Lip and Palate
+How Is Cleft Lip and Palate Treated?